dharmaraj-007/19AI307_JAVA/Module-03/DAY-4/README.md

 # Ex.No:3(D) STRING TOKENIZER IN JAVA

 ## AIM:

-To create a java program using StringTokenizer class that tokenizes a string "My name is Java Programming" on the basis of whitespace.
+Write a java program to calculates the number of tokens present in the tokenizer String.

 ## ALGORITHM :
-1. Start the Program
-2. Import `Scanner` and `StringTokenizer` and define class `tok`
-3. In `main`:
--	a) Create `Scanner` object `sc`
--	b) Initialize the string `str` as "My name is Java Programming"
-4. Create a `StringTokenizer` object `token` to tokenize `str`
-5. Use a `while` loop to iterate through tokens:
--	a) Print each token using `token.nextToken()`
-6. End
+STEP 1:Start the program.

+STEP 2:Define a string str with the value "Hello Everyone Have a nice day".

+STEP 3:Create a StringTokenizer object using the string str as input.

+STEP 4:Count the number of tokens using the countTokens() method.

+STEP 5:Store the count in a variable token.

+STEP 6:Display the total number of tokens using System.out.println.

+STEP 7:End the program.